jatupan1989/boomjum1989/Whitelist-all-by-default-for-a-given-site-you-trust.md

 Now leave the pop-up menu and let the page reload.
 Reopen the pop-up menu and see that new web requests made by the page were not blocked.
 The only requests which are still blocked are the ones explicitly blacklisted.

+Note the same can be done without going into per-page rules, but then this broad whitelisting would apply to every pages, not just the one you trust, hence the per-page permission feature.